sighupio/module-ingress/docs/releases/unreleased.md

 For detailed information about changes in NGINX Ingress Controller v1.13.1, please refer to the [upstream changelog](https://github.com/kubernetes/ingress-nginx/blob/main/changelog/controller-1.13.1.md).

+### cert-manager v1.18.2

+Updated to cert-manager v1.18.2.

+For detailed information about changes in cert-manager v1.18.2, please refer to the [upstream release notes](https://cert-manager.io/docs/releases/release-notes/release-notes-1.18/).

 ## Breaking changes 💔

 No breaking changes are introduced in this release.
-The update from nginx v1.12.1 to v1.13.1 is backward compatible.
+The updates from nginx v1.12.1 to v1.13.1 and cert-manager v1.17.1 to v1.18.2 are backward compatible.

 ## Kubernetes support 🚢